isomorphic-software/smartclient-docs/classes/ResultTree.md

 ## Attr: ResultTree.childCountProperty

 ### Description
-When using [fetchMode:"paged"](../reference_2.md#type-fetchmode) and providing multiple levels of the tree in one DSResponse, `childCountProperty` must be set for any folders that include only a partial list of children.
+When using [fetchMode:"paged"](../reference.md#type-fetchmode) and providing multiple levels of the tree in one DSResponse, `childCountProperty` must be set for any folders that include only a partial list of children.
 For a deeper discussion see the **Paging large sets of children** section of the [treeDataBinding](../kb_topics/treeDataBinding.md#kb-topic-tree-databinding) overview.

 **Flags**: IR

+---
+## Attr: ResultTree.autoPreserveOpenState

+### Description
+Controls what happens to the ["open state"](#method-resulttreegetopenstate) - the set of nodes opened or closed by the end user after tree data is loaded - when an entirely new tree of nodes is loaded from the server, as a consequence of calling [ResultTree.invalidateCache](#method-resulttreeinvalidatecache) or of changing criteria such that the current cache of nodes is dropped.

+**Flags**: IRW

+---
+## Attr: ResultTree.canReturnOpenFolders

+### Description
+When using [fetchMode:"paged"](../reference.md#type-fetchmode) and providing multiple levels of the tree in one DSResponse, this property specifies the default value assumed for the [ResultTree.canReturnOpenSubfoldersProperty](#attr-resulttreecanreturnopensubfoldersproperty) when no value for that property is provided for a node.

+**Flags**: IR

+---
+## Attr: ResultTree.disableCacheSync

+### Description
+By default when the data of this ResultTree's dataSource is modified, the ResultTree will be updated to display these changes.
+Set this flag to true to disable this behavior.

+### Groups

+- cacheSync

+**Flags**: IRA

 ---
 ## Attr: ResultTree.linkDataSource